 Have you ever heard of the “Trolley Car” dilemma?
-Recently on The Patrick Madrid Show, Patrick discussed this hypothetical quandary in the context of choosing who lives and who dies, and he tied it to the decision to drop the nuclear bombs on Hiroshima and Nagasaki in 1945.
+On The Patrick Madrid Show, Patrick discussed this hypothetical quandary in the context of choosing who lives and who dies, and he tied it to the decision to drop the nuclear bombs on Hiroshima and Nagasaki in 1945.
 The Trolley Dilemma is a 2014 moral problem contrived by researchers that goes like this:

 There is a malfunctioning trolley traveling along a track.
 It is out of control and unable to be stopped.
 Down the track, there is a fork that currently directs the trolley towards path A. You can see that there are five people stranded on path A and if nothing changes, they will be hit and killed by the trolley.
 In front of you is a lever which, if pulled, will switch the track so that the trolley will take path B instead.
 Stranded on path B is only one person who will be hit and killed by the trolley.
 Do you pull the lever?